ucbrise/flor/README.md

 0  flor_sandbox 2025-10-13 18:13:48  ipython  forward  Hello ML World!
 ```

 ## 🪵 Already Using `print` and `logging`?
-Just Import
+Add One Import

-Add one import to a script you already have.
-Nothing else changes:
+Add one import to the script you run.
+The rest of your code stays as it is:

 ```python
 import flordb as flor          # <-- the only new line